 This chapter provides an overview of the numerous costs and benefits involved with urban and community forest management.
-In addition, real-life examples of benefits recognized by Mississippi communities as well as a real-life benefit/cost analysis for the community of Hattiesburg, Mississippi is included.

-Chapter 2 - Guidelines for Effective Urban and Community Forestry Management.
+Chapter 2 - Guidelines for Effective Urban and Community Forest Management.

 This chapter provides guidelines for managing urban and community forests.
 Details and guidelines for community resource inventories development, natural resource based planning, community forestry management strategies, and urban and community forestry ordinances are provided.